 The course promotes integrative medicine, blending Ayurveda with allopathy for comprehensive patient care.

-Bachelor of Ayurvedic Medicine and Surgery BAMS Eligibility Criteria
+Bachelor of Ayurvedic Medicine and Surgery Eligibility Criteria

 To pursue BAMS in 2026, candidates must fulfill academic, age, and entrance requirements set by NCISM and state councils.
 This ensures students have a strong science background for Ayurvedic studies.